ThanhNguyen93/Machine-Learning-Deep_Learning/README.md

 Update results:
 - because this is case-control study, there should be no bias in subgroups/demographic, i.e. AUC should be the same across subgroups.
 But current results do not support that!!!
 Train using LR and RF to track non-linear relationship, both LR and RF not the same either train subgroup together or train them separately

-- more samples means higher accuracy, or more confident to predict.
-But current results not support that either!